My Ring Is Stuck on My Finger: What Should I Do?

 Slip and Slide

 Another unlikely alternative is dental floss — if you can poke the thread under the ring.
 Then, wind more of the dental floss around the part of the finger above the constricting band toward the finger tip so that you can begin sliding the ring above the compressed area and off the finger.
+The dental floss ring removal method often works quite well.

 Use Our Ring Size Chart to Determine Your Ring SizeHow to Prevent Getting a Wedding Ring Stuck

 Now, onto some prevention pointers!
 Getting your fingers professionally sized, especially if you experience weight fluctuations or swelling, is key.
 Listen to your body’s signals.
-If a ring starts to feel snug, remove it before it gets stuck.
+If a ring starts to feel snug, remove it before it gets stuck and leads to a ring cutting emergency.
 For daily jewelry, like your wedding band or engagement ring, pay attention to how it looks.
 If you notice it starting to look like it’s sinking into your skin, take it off.
 Have your snug jewelry resized, or swap it for wider bands or softer metals, which tend to be more forgiving on swollen fingers.
 Avoid wearing rings during activities that trigger swelling, like exercising or working with your hands in hot water.
 And finally, embrace temporary or adjustable rings for situations where swelling is likely.
 For example, you may want to invest in a pregnancy ring to wear while expecting so you won’t have to worry about getting a ring off your swollen fingers.

 Closing Thoughts